Resume History: How Far Back Should a Resume Go?

 • Job stability: If you’ve held multiple short-term positions or have a history of job-hopping, focus on the roles that showcase stability and longevity.
 Highlight positions where you made significant contributions or gained valuable skills, even if they were shorter in duration.

-• Transferable skills: If you have work experience from a different industry or field that’s relevant to the job you're applying for, include it, even if it dates back further.
+• Transferable skills: If you’re aiming for a career change and have relevant work experience from a different industry or field, include it – even if it dates back further than 10-15 years.
 Emphasize transferable skills and accomplishments that demonstrate your adaptability and your ability to excel in different contexts.

 • Academic and volunteer experience: If you lack a substantial professional work history, include relevant academic projects, internships, or volunteer experiences that highlight your skills and qualifications.
 These experiences can supplement your work history and demonstrate your commitment and dedication.